IntegrCiTy/zerobnl/docs/docu.md

 sim.create_steps([10]*60*5)  # This will create 5*60=300 steps of 10 defined time unit (minutes)
 ```

 Once everything is ready, you need then to run the simulation and go take a coffee.
-Depending on how you defined your sub-systems, the number of them, the communication step size you choose and the available computation power, it can takes some time !
+Depending on how you defined your sub-systems, the number of them, the communication step size you choose and the available computation power, it can take some time !

 #### 8. Access results